Bias Testing and Mitigation in LLM-based Code Generation: Introduction

+We measure code bias for an LLM using three metrics: \textbf{CBS} (Code Bias Score), \textbf{CBS\_U@K} (CBS with union set of bias for multiple runs), \textbf{CBS\_I@K} (CBS with intersection set of bias for multiple runs).
+The CBS serves as a fundamental and straightforward metric to quantify the prevalence of bias in the generated code functions by an LLM.
+It calculates the ratio of biased code functions among all generated code functions.
+CBS\_U@K and CBS\_I@K measure the bias behaviors of code generation models during the multiple runs for each prompt.
+They are proposed due to the non-determinism of LLMs~\cite{ouyang2023llm, Wang2022ReCodeRE} and are aimed at capturing the comprehensive spectrum and consistent patterns of biases, respectively, across different executions.

+Our experiments on 334 code generation tasks and five state-of-the-art LLMs show that biases in code generation models are prevalent.
+For example, 52.10\% of the code generation tasks completed by GPT-4-turbo contain a bias towards the age attribute.
+This proportion accumulates to 84.13\% when the task is run five times.
+Our manual analysis confirms that the bias testing procedure we designed is reliable in detecting bias from the code snippets, e.g., the precision of automated bias testing is 100\%.

+Inspired by the recent works~\cite{alayrac2022flamingo, izacard2022few, tunstall2022efficient, wei2022chain, madaan2022text, wang2022self, chu2023survey, huang2023codecot,huang2023agentcoder} that uses few-shot learning and Chain-of-Thought to tackle complex challenges, we also conduct an empirical study of five bias mitigation strategies (i.e., zero-shot, one-shot, few-shot learning, and two Chain-of-Though) to mitigate bias from the code generation procedure and mitigate bias from already generated code snippets.
+Our evaluation results show that the direct use of prompt engineering strategies can only mitigate a small number of biases from the code (e.g., the overall CBS of GPT-4 decreases from 59.88\% to 36.23\% for zero-shot prompting).
+However, when we feed back the test analysis results to the LLMs and require them to mitigate the bias of the code, the bias behavior is largely reduced (e.g., the overall CBS of GPT-4 decreases from 59.88\% to 10.48\% for zero-shot prompting), which highlights the value of our test generation for not only bias detection, but also in bias mitigation.

-Our contributions can be concluded as following aspects: \begin{itemize} \item We have developed a novel code bias evaluation framework~(as shown in~\cref{fig:framework}) specifically designed for code generation models.
-This framework incorporates innovative metrics to quantify the code bias score in the code generation models.
+In summary, this paper makes the following contributions: \begin{itemize} \item We propose a novel code bias evaluation framework~(as shown in~\cref{fig:pipeline}) specifically designed for code generation models.
+This framework incorporates three code bias metrics~(i.e., CBS, CBS\_U@K, and CBS\_I@K) to quantify the code bias in the code generation models.

-\item Using our evaluation framework, we have conducted a thorough analysis of the latest state-of-the-art code generation models.
-This comprehensive evaluation has revealed that biases are present in the outputs of all of these models, setting a benchmark for the industry and laying the groundwork for future improvements.
+\item Using our evaluation framework, we conduct an empirical study to comprehensively investigate and analyze the fairness of five state-of-the-art LLMs in code generation.
+Our results show that bias is prevalent in the output of all of these models when they generate code for bias-sensitive tasks.

-\item We understand the importance of not only identifying biases but also mitigating them.
-To address this, we have proposed a suite of strategies designed to counteract bias in code generation models.

-\item We release all of our code, datasets, and associated materials~\cite{codebiasassessment}.
-Researchers and developers can use our framework to improve their code generation models.
+\item We evaluate a series of widely studied prompt engineering strategies to check whether these strategies can reduce bias from the code.
+Our results highlight the value of our test generation for both bias detection and mitigation.

 \end{itemize}